Parsl/parsl/docs/userguide/workflows/logging.rst

 The log should begin with a message indicating Parsl DataFlowKernel (DFK) is starting and a readout of the configuration settings.
-The logs will end with a status message that the DFK has cleaned up resources successfully
+The logs will end with a status message that the DFK has cleaned up resources successfully.

 .. code-block:: text